SAML2 Servlet Filter

 Disabling SAML

 The downside of the SAML2 single-sign-on design is that if the IdP is down, the applications are also unavailable.
 As an alternative, I added a administratively configurable flag to disable SAML2 processing.
-If SAML2 is disabled, there are three other options: I will not show any code for this method, since it is relatively straightforward and the processing for option 2 is lengthy.
+If SAML2 is disabled, there are three other options:- Some applications are already able to handle their own authentication in place of SAML2.
+For these applications, if SAML2 is disabled all requests are passed on directly to the application.

 Generating authentication requests